-This is We, The Citizens, a newsletter covering Singapore with a focus on politics, democracy, civil society, and social justice.
+This is We, The Citizens, a newsletter covering Singapore from a rights-based perspective.

 I'm Kirsten Han, a freelance journalist, activist, and cat slave.
 I run this newsletter because I want to bring people independent (and sometimes irreverent) reporting, commentary, and perspectives from my home country.

 Subscribe to get free weekly wraps about Singapore!
-Better yet, become a Milo Peng Funder to support my work and activism (and my cats).
+Better yet, become a Milo Peng Funder: special issues will be emailed to you, you'll get first dibs on secondhand book giveaways, and have the satisfaction of knowing you've supported my writing, activism, and cats.

 Most subscribers of We, The Citizens are Singaporeans, or people who have an interest in/familiarity with Singapore and its politics.
 But I often meet people who would like to learn more, particularly in relation to politics, democracy, and civil liberties.
 I hope this primer will be helpful!
 Feel free